Kathrin-92/SmartChatbot_Pinecone-OpenAI-LangChain/README.md

-# Creating a ChatBot that learns from External Knowledge
+# Creating a ChatBot that learns from Contextual Knowledge
 Building a Chatbot with LangChain, OpenAI, and the Pinecone vector database, using streamlit to build a simple UI.

 <img width="669" alt="Bildschirm­foto 2023-12-04 um 20 47 23" src="https://github.com/Kathrin-92/SmartChatbot_Pinecone-OpenAI-LangChain/assets/71875232/2e82c2ce-70db-4309-be78-87ec73e052af">